dettier/sculp/README.md

 * `$lt` Validates that number value < rule value.

 ### `$custom` custom validation rule
-The `$custom` property value should be a function that should return error message string when validation fails and `undefined` otherwise.
+The `$custom` property value should be a function that returns error message string when validation fails and `undefined` otherwise.
 Function takes [field accessor function](#field-accessor-functions) as a first argument.

 Example: